itzmeanjan/airQ/README.md

 # airQ
-A near real time Air Quality Indicator Data Collection Service, written in _Julia_ with :heart: - _Powered by systemd_
+A near real time Air Quality Indicator Data Collection Service _( only for India )_, written in _Julia_ with :heart: - _Powered by systemd_

 **Consider putting :star: to show love & support**